PrestaShop maintenance since 2016

 Get a Free Website Audit Example

 The initial wishlist module installed on the website did not meet the requirements of the Artipoppe team.
 Our developers had to rework this module, adjusting its logic and adding new functionality.

 The first task was to make wishlists sharable.
 The BelVG team made it possible for users to share the saved wishlist as a static link, via messengers (Whatsapp), by email and we also enabled social sharing (for Facebook, Twitter and Pinterest).
 Artipoppe wanted the shared wishlists to look good when received by someone in a messenger so our team adjusted the way the preview and link look after being sent.
 The next goal was to add the function that allows merging wishlists.
 It was necessary in case a user created one wishlist as a guest, without logging in the account, and after that, logged in with an account, having another wishlist there.

 It involved multiple Frontend changes for different devices and work on user behavior analysis carried out by our QA team.
 They took part in building a logic for when a user purchases an item from their wishlist or when a wishlist contains too many or too little items.

 The BelVG developers and QA worked on the logic of gift card purchasing as well as gift card management for the webstore admin.
 There are two ways a user can obtain a gift card.
 It can be either emailed with a required code or the gift card in a gift box can be sent by post.
 When a customer specifies the gift card’s value, the currency is based on the country selected at the moment of the purchase.
-We set a maximum and minimum amount allowed for different countries and currencies.
+We implemented a feature which allows webstore admins to configure and manage maximum and minimum amounts allowed for different countries and currencies.

 Our QA team recreated various user behavior scenarios.
 If the shopping cart contains gift cards only, it becomes impossible to select that the order is a gift.
 But if the cart contains both a product and a gift card, the gift wrapping becomes available again.